 Remember, FLSC assumes repair costs from ground handling and trailering on the home airport except in cases of negligence as determined by the Board.
+The member causing the damage is liable for the deductible portion.
 All equipment is expensive, so be careful, please!